-The ultrasonic flow sensor attaches to the pipe using the supplied hose clips.
-The sensors operate on mild steel, stainless steel, copper, and plastic pipes with internal diameter in the range 20 mm (0.8") to 110 mm (4.3"), or 105 mm (4.1") to 215 mm (8.5") depending on the product purchased.
+The ultrasonic flow sensors attach to the pipe using the supplied hose clips.
+The sensors operate on mild steel, stainless steel, copper, and plastic pipes with internal diameter in the range 20 mm (0.8") to 215 mm (8.5") depending on the product purchased.
 The wall-mounted electronics and control unit requires an external 12-24 VDC or 24 VAC power supply (7 VA minimum), optionally supplied.